 Therefore, it shortsighted to only consider the term system of record, considering the concept has been with human societies as far back as the written language has existed.

 Using the term system of record in the way used in this Forbes article is unnecessary, and it is not handled correctly.
 This is because it is being used, as the term mostly is, by a person with only a fleeting grasp of how computers work.
-It is perfectly fine to say that systems should become easier to use…everyone agrees they should be.
+It is wonderful to say that systems should become easier to use…everyone agrees they should be.
 But there is no need to invoke the term system of record to make this case.
-A system of record relates to the origin and authoritative reference point of a system as it relates to data.
+A system of record relates to the origin and authoritative reference point of a system related to data.
 It can’t be converted to mean older systems.

 ERP systems don’t do what they said they would do for customers.
 The only way around that observation is to try to ignore it.
 That is what is happening en masse right now with ERP systems.
 And when you compare it to what was promised.

-Ignoring obvious outcomes that are inconsistent with the original intent or proposals is a significant part of the human experience.
+Ignoring obvious outcomes inconsistent with the original intent or proposals is a significant part of the human experience.
 It is how we keep from having to admit how wrong we often are.

 However, calling the ERP system a system record does not fill in this chasm, and it does not have a useful meaning for the management of systems.